Get in touch

-On 31st January 2020, the UK left the EU.
-Subsequently, Free movement with the EU ended on the 31st December 2020 and there are new arrangements now in place for EU citizens.
+On 31st January 2020, the UK left the European Union (EU).
+Subsequently, free movement within the EU ended on 31st December 2020 and there are new arrangements now in place for EU citizens.

-Prior to 31st December 2020, provided that all other requirements are established, a permanent residence document would enable EEA Nationals to obtain a British passport.
-Application for a permanent residence document cannot be made.
-You would need to have a settled or pre-settled status under the EU Settlement Scheme.
-To find out more about the EU settlement scheme click here for a consultation and we will guide you on your matter.
+Prior to 31st December 2020, provided that all other requirements were established, a permanent residence document would enable EEA Nationals to obtain a British passport.
+Applications for a permanent residence document can no longer be made.
+You would need to have settled or pre-settled status under the EU Settlement Scheme (EUSS).

-You apply for a British nationalisation if you:
+You apply for a British naturalisation if you:

 - Have held permanent residence in the form of a permanent residence card for at least 12 months.
-You do not need to have an additional settled status under the EU Settlement Scheme (Up until 30th June).
+You do not need to have an additional settled status under the EU Settlement Scheme (up until 30th June 2021).

-- (After 30th June 2021) You must have held a ‘settled status’ under the ‘indefinite leave to remain’ for 12 months.
+- After 30th June 2021 you must have held ‘settled status’ under the ‘indefinite leave to remain’ for 12 months.

-- Are able to pass the Life in the UK test
+- Can pass the Life in the UK test.

 Additionally, further requirements to obtain naturalisation as an EEA citizen involve proving you have adhered to the following rules of continuous residency.
 You should not have: